Tennessee Confederate Women's Monument

-The Tennessee Confederate Women's Monument, also known as the Tennessee Monument to the Women of the Confederacy or the Monument to Southern Women in War Times, is a bronze statue on the grounds of the Tennessee State Capitol in Nashville, Tennessee, USA.
+The Tennessee Confederate Women's Monument, also known as the Tennessee Monument to the Women of the Confederacy or the Monument to Southern Women in War Times, is a bronze statue on the grounds of Legislative Plaza near the Tennessee State Capitol in Nashville, Tennessee, USA.

 The Tennessee Confederate Women’s Monument commemorates the efforts of southern women in the United States Civil War.
 It depicts a typical southern woman aiding a Confederate soldier.
 An allegory of Fame places a laurel wreath on top of the woman's head.
 This monument was erected by the United Confederate Veterans (UCV) on behalf of female ancestors whom they regarded as having embodied Confederate ideals.

 In 1909, the UCV proposed placing a women’s monument in every former Confederate state.
 After much controversy over the design for the monument, the Tennessean sculptor Belle Kinney was commissioned for the project in 1910.

 Kinney’s Confederate Women’s Monument was dedicated in Tennessee at a ceremony on October 10, 1926.
-It is located at the Tennessee State Capitol overlooking the Tennessee Vietnam War Memorial Auditorium.
+It is located on Legislative Plaza adjacent to the War Memorial Building.
 Another version also stands in Mississippi.